cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 SyntaxError: positional argument follows keyword argument
 ```

 *Note*.
-Not everybody is so strict with the terminology, and the terms 'parameter' and 'argument' are sometimes confounded.
+Not everybody is so strict with the terminology, and the terms "parameter" and "argument" are sometimes confounded.

 ## Default arguments